 Heat oven to 375 degrees Fahrenheit.
 Spray 13x9-inch (3-quart) glass baking dish with cooking spray.
 Peel, halve lengthwise and deseed squash; cut into ½ -inch-thick slices.
 Arrange with slices overlapping slightly in baking dish.

-In a two-quart saucepan, melt butter over medium heat.
-Reduce heat to low.
-Add garlic; cook two to three minutes, stirring frequently, until garlic is soft and fragrant and butter is infused with garlic flavor.
-Do not let the butter brown.
+In a two-quart saucepan, heat walnut oil over medium heat.
+Add garlic; cook two to three minutes, stirring frequently, until garlic is soft and fragrant and oil is infused with garlic flavor.

-In a small bowl, mix breadcrumbs, cheese and one tablespoon of the butter-garlic mixture.
-Brush squash slices with remaining butter-garlic mixture.
-Sprinkle with salt, pepper and bread crumb mixture.
+In a small bowl, mix breadcrumbs, salt, cheese and one tablespoon of the oil-garlic mixture.
+Brush squash slices with remaining oil-garlic mixture.
+Sprinkle with bread crumb mixture.
 Bake uncovered 30 to 40 minutes or until squash is tender when pierced with fork.
 Increase oven temperature to 425 degrees Fahrenheit; bake five minutes longer or until lightly browned.
 Before serving, sprinkle parsley over top.

 Butternut Squash au Gratin Nutrition Facts